RaeesBhatti/skycatch-project/README.md

 # Skycatch project
-This is evautatory project for a job interview at Skycatch.
+This is a evaluatory project for a job interview at Skycatch.

 ## Architecture
 The system is based on AWS S3, AWS DynamoDB and AWS Lambda.